jimcrafton/visualcomponentframework/trunk/vcf/readme.txt

 HTML DOM.
 - Added InternetKit
 - Added several new examples
-- updated AGG to the newest version (2.4)
+- Updated AGG to the newest version (2.4)
-- added Boost smart pointer integration
+- Added Boost smart pointer integration
-- added min/max constraints for windows
+- Added min/max constraints for windows
-- revamped PropertyEditor interface and implementations
+- Revamped PropertyEditor interface and implementations
-- revamped ComponentEditor interface and implementations
+- Revamped ComponentEditor interface and implementations
-- added better support for reading in the Visual Form File format
+- Added better support for reading in the Visual Form File format
 - Proper support for inheritance in reading VFF files.
 This means that one file can be specified for a base class, and another class which derives from the base, will inherit and process the values from the original